choishingwan/PRSice/docs/prset_command.md

         Curated MSigDB files can be downloaded from [here](http://software.broadinstitute.org/gsea/msigdb/) after registration in [here](http://software.broadinstitute.org/gsea/login.jsp;jsessionid=EEFB5FCE8B9B285B2F789B46B388A647#msigdb)

+- `--set-perm`

+    The number of set base permutation to perform.
+    This is only used for calculating the competitive p-value.
+    10,000 generally will be enough.

 - `--snp-set`

     Provide a SNP set file containing a single snp set.